How to Live Stream Remotely without Wifi or Ethernet in 2024

 The VidiU Pro features a small built-in battery for up to two hours of mobile streaming.
 Additionally, it supports external power via a 6-18V DC plug.
 Battery adapters are available so you can use your camera batteries to power your VidiU Pro.

-In addition to recording to streaming, the VidiU Pro is also capable of recording to an SD card to ensure your footage is backed up.
+In addition to recording to streaming, the VidiU Pro can also record to an SD card to ensure your footage is backed up.

 Integrating ShareLink with an OVP